 Emily Lacey, CRS

 Head Of Office Operations

 Kim Williams is a Nashville native and studied education and mass communications at Austin Peay State University.
-She was hired part-time for TLAP in April 2015 and proved she is a great communicator and self-motivated team player, which led her to a full time position in July 2016.
+She was hired part-time for TLAP in April 2015 and proved she is a great communicator and self-motivated team player, which led her to a full-time position in July 2016.
+Since then, Kim has provided many strengths to TLAP and has taken on many responsibilities.
 She is an experienced professional responsible for cultivating strategic outreach activities.
-She is a certified mental health first aid provider and a QPR suicide prevention gatekeeper.
-She also interfaces regularly with the clients and the leadership of the Commissioners of TLAP.
+She is a certified mental health first aid provider, a QPR suicide prevention gatekeeper, and a Certified Recovery Specialist.
+Kim is on call after hours to answer TLAP crisis calls.
+She interfaces regularly with the clients and the leadership of the Commissioners of TLAP.